 Rollers – build axles for the wheels

-What you need: Cordless jigsaw, jigsaw blade T 308 BOF, Cordless drill/driver with matching bit, wood drill bit 3mm, drill bit, G-clamps, Protective gloves, Protective goggles, Ear protection, squared timber from your local DIY store, screws
+What you need: Cordless jigsaw, jigsaw blade T 308 BOF, Cordless drill/driver, wood drill bit 3mm, drill bit, G-clamps, Protective gloves, Protective goggles, Ear protection, squared timber from your local DIY store, screws

 Now, build the axles for the wheels.
 Use two squared timbers from your local DIY store and saw them to the right measurements.
 Please make sure that you take the appropriate safety precautions.
 Leave 1 cm jutting out from the box on each side.
 This should leave enough space for the wheels.
 Use a pencil to mark the points at the ends of the squared timbers where you would like to attach the rollers.
 Then, drill a hole at each of these points and screw the wheels to the squared timbers using the matching screws and drill bit.
 The screws you use will depend on the material and size of the wheels.

 Your axles are now ready to be attached to your box.

 First, turn the box upside down.
 Place both axles straight on its underside and mark the position and width of the squared timbers using a pencil.
 Measure the distance between the marking and the top and bottom edge of the box.

 Then, turn the wooden box the right way around again and transfer the measurements to the inside of the box.
 Remember to factor in the width of the front and back panels.

 Now, place both of the axles under the box again.
 The marking will tell you exactly where the axle lies and you will be able to predrill the holes for the screws.
 Make sure that the axles don’t shift.
 This will require a bit of skill.